menacit/virt_base_course/resources/lab/README.md

   - Utilize the "ports" feature to expose guest port 1338/TCP to port 1339/TCP on the Ubuntu VM
   - Add secondary container/service running PostgreSQL version 15.5 to serve as a database
   - Utilize a "volume" to ensure that database data is stored persistently
-  - Configure lab application container to utilize the PostgreSQL database
+  - Configure lab application to utilize the PostgreSQL database using environment variables
   - Utilize health checks and "depends\_on" to define startup order of containers/services

 - Verify that setup works as intended by executing the following validation steps:
   - Execute "docker compose up --build" command on the Ubuntu VM to start the lab application
-  - Open a web browser on the host and access the lab application at "http://<UBUNTU_VM_IP>:1339/"
+  - Open a web browser on the host and access the lab application at "http://<UBUNTU\_IP>:1339/"
   - Add a drink recipe to favorites by clicking an "Add to favorites!" link
   - Ensure that "Number of favorites" on web page has been incremented by one